Why is this substation required?

 What is the City doing from a safety perspective?

 A substation site will be fenced and there will be restricted access to the site for members of the public.
-If there were to be an incident at site, City representatives will follow guidelines set forth in their emergency response plans for city facilities.
+If there were to be an incident at site, City representatives will follow guidelines set forth in their emergency response plans for City facilities.

 Will there be a continuous loud noise from the substation?